WhateverItWorks/my-cryptpad-docker-compose/README.md

 # my-cryptpad-docker-compose
 CryptPad is a collaboration suite, encrypted and open-source.

-## Migration
-Please see the [migration guide](MIGRATION.md) for further information on switching to this repository.

 #### Environment variables

 | Variables | Description | Required | Default |